edgarrmondragon/pep610/docs/index.md

 :::
 ::::

-It can also be used to parse pip's {external:doc}`reference/installation-report`:
+It can also be used to parse the direct URL download info in pip's {external:doc}`reference/installation-report`:

 ```python
 import json